 Nutrients to Support Healthy Hair During the Hair Detox

 Focusing on your internal health is just as important to natural hair beauty as what is done externally.
-As a result, when trying to repair and strengthen your hair, you may wish to add a couple supplemental aids to your regime.
+As a result, when trying to repair and strengthen your hair, you may wish to add a couple of supplemental aids to your regime.

 The following is a list of supplements that can be used to help heal, strengthen and lengthen hair as necessary based on the needs and goals for your own personal hair detox.

 - Biotin is one of the most common supplements for aiding in hair health.
 Biotin is a naturally occurring B-vitamin, specifically Vitamin B7, which is produced in the intestines but can be found in leafy green vegetables.
 For the purposes of hair health, the supplement form will better help to renew the follicles and roots of the hair.
-The result is thicker, healthier and fuller hair.
+The result is thicker, healthier, and fuller hair.

 - Silica comes in two forms: liquid and capsule.
 The capsule form is more commonly known as Horsetail.
 Silica in its liquid form is more potent and more effective.
-I recommend putting the drops in glass of water with lemon juice and drinking first thing in the morning.
+I recommend putting the drops in a glass of water with lemon juice and drinking first thing in the morning.

 - Coconut oil is not only good for external health, but for internal health as well.
 It aids with digestion and strengthens the immune system.
 You can consume coconut oil a variety of ways.
 Each morning and each night, I take a tablespoon of coconut oil and chase it with some iced lemon water; however, you can also put it in your tea or smoothies.
 Either way, try to take at least two tablespoons a day for hair health.

-- The three nutrients collagen, keratin and elastin can help improve your health from the inside out as well.
+- The three nutrients collagen, keratin, and elastin can help improve your health from the inside out as well.
 Find them in liquid form for the fastest absorption.

 No Time for a Hair Detox?
 Try This Instead

-If you leave it in overnight, use your normal (organic) shampoo and conditioner the next morning, then rinse and repeat as needed.
+If you leave it overnight, use your normal (organic) shampoo and conditioner the next morning, then rinse and repeat as needed.